 Advanced Platinum Series P900

-5 Best Full Spectrum LED Grow Lights for Hydroponic Cannabis
+Top Rated Full Spectrum LED Grow Lights for Hydroponic Cannabis

-Full spectrum LEDs are a more sensible investment for your indoor weed grow because you don’t need to switch between light fixtures during plant vegetation and flowering.
+Full spectrum LED lights are a more sensible investment for your indoor weed grow because you don’t need to switch between light fixtures during plant vegetation and flowering.
 Also, if you are not growing big, you are better off getting average-power LEDs and spreading the light more evenly across your plants.

 A full-spectrum grow light will use light wavelengths from 420 to 730nm, covering all the needs of your plant from start to finish.
 Essentially, these wavelengths mimic actual sunlight and in a way makes the marijuana plant sense a change of seasons.
 This happens because, in nature, a cannabis plant will start sprouting in the summer and flower in autumn.